Islandora/documentation/docs/installation/docker/site-template/customizations.md

             <<: [*traefik-disable, *fcrepo-labels]
 ```

-If you do this, you can remove the fcrepo URL from your DNS records.
+If you do this, you can remove the fcrepo domain from your DNS records.

 ### Exposing ActiveMQ, Blazegraph, and Solr